 Program Manager and Member Organizer

 Andrea is a lifelong Brooklynite, who is passionate about building strong and stable communities.
 She came to the Met Council after being the Volunteer Manager at Hunger Free America.
 Andrea has previously worked as a field organizer and lobby day coordinator for a political consulting firm.
 She has also worked closely with the domestic workers rights movement both nationally and locally as part of Jews for Racial and Economic Justice (JFREJ), where she is on the board.
 Andrea has a Masters in Social Work specializing in Community Organizing from Silberman School of Social Work.
 She has also been a Grace Paley Organizing Fellow and Rene Cassin Human Rights Fellow.
-Andrea is also on the board of Rene Cassin US.
 Before returning to school, Andrea worked in the development department at the Metropolitan Opera.
 When not organizing, she has a passion for art and cooking.

 Ericka Stallings works at Association for Neighborhood and Housing Development.